ingresso-group/slate/source/includes/_intro.md

 want and for which ticket type and price band.
 The Ingresso backend will then reserve the best available seats that meet the requirements.

-**Representative Test:** User selects 3 tickets for event 7AB in the stalls band B<br/>
+**Representative Test:** User selects 3 tickets for event 6IF in the stalls band B<br/>
 When the reservation is made<br/>
-Then the application shows a reservation confirmation screen with 3 tickets from that price band (such as D2, D3 and D4), and allows the user to proceed with the booking and payment process
+Then the application shows a reservation confirmation screen with 3 tickets from that price band, and allows the user to proceed with the booking and payment process

 ### Display the full ticket price to the customer before purchase
 The customer must be shown the full price they will pay before the purchase is